rockthejvm/rockthejvm-site/.github/CONTRIBUTING.md

 #### Caution

-Issues or errors that don’t require immediate action but are important to be aware of
+Issues or errors that don't require immediate action but are important to be aware of

 #### Note